-b Chlorpyrifos-ethyl is banned in the EU since July 2020 (due to neurotoxicity and persistence criteria).
-The maximum residue limit (MRL) has therefore been reduced to the limit of determination (0.01 mg/kg)
+(b) Chlorpyrifos-ethyl is banned in the EU since July 2020 (due to neurotoxicity and persistence criteria).
+The maximum residue limit (MRL) has therefore been reduced to the limit of determination (0.01 mg/kg).

-c Imidacloprid is banned in the European Union since December 2020, the change of the European MRLs will take place in May 2022.
-The maximum residue limit will be reduced to the limit of determination 0.01 mg/kg.
+(c) Imidacloprid is banned in the European Union since December 2020.
+The maximum residue limit were thereforereduced to the limit of determination (0.01 mg/kg) on most products.